Oggetto:

 Topic: How to write a cover letter

-Class 8: Job Hunting: Job Interviews
+Class 9: Job Hunting: Job Interview

-Class 9: Business Report Writing
+Class 10: Business Report

 Topic: Style and structure of a business report

-Class 10: Business Report Writing Workshop
+Class 11: Business Report Writing Workshop

 Topic: How to read and analyze business reports